brunv/Complete-NodeJS/README.md

 ```

 #### What we can easily do with Socket.io
-- Emit an event from server to cliente and vice-versa
+- Emit an event from server to client and vice-versa
 - Broadcast an event (this means that everybody receives it except the current user)
 - Send acknowledgements when receiving something
 - Join a specific room